 Platelet-Rich Plasma (PRP) rejuvenates your skin deep down, making it thicker and helping to erase wrinkles around the eyes and on the forehead.
 It reduces folds around the mouth and neck, lifting features to look more youthful.
 It also refines skin texture to look more bright and luminous.

 It works wonders on the hair, making it appear thicker and more conditioned.
-A series of at least 3 sessions, 3 to 4 weeks apart, is required to see optimum results.
+A series of at least 3 sessions, 3 to 4 weeks apart, are required to see optimum results.
 You would want to follow that with maintenance sessions for long term benefits to take firm root.

 Can’t find what you are looking for?